Tomi Petrescu

-Tomi Petrescu (born 24 June 1986), is a Finnish professional football winger and attacking midfielder who plays for Finnish Veikkausliiga side Ilves and has represented Finland national under-21 football team.
+Tomi Petrescu (born 24 June 1986), is a Finnish professional football winger and attacking midfielder who plays for Finnish club Jyväskylä Blackbird and has represented Finland national under-21 football team.
 Petrescu was born in Jyväskylä, Finland where he played for the local JJK youth team before moving to Leicester City F.C.

 Club career

 Early career

 Petrescu's career began in the junior organisation of JJK Jyväskylä.
 In 2001, he moved to Leicester's youth academy.
 In Leicester he represented the academy team and the reserves.
 He made one appearance in the first team on 4 May 2003 in a match against Wolverhampton Wanderers.
 When he failed to make a break through he terminated his contract in the end of 2004.

 Inter Turku

 For season 2005 Petrescu joined Veikkausliiga team Inter Turku. where he quickly established his place in the midfield and scored seven goals during the season.
 During season 2006 he gained 20 caps and scored three goals.